 First she has the BALLS to step right into Starbuck's role, and a WOMAN!
 And then this!
 My god, next she'll be on horseback and I won't be able to get through an episode without visiting the wee men's room.
 It's not that she's beautiful, which she is, or that she can melt into her roles like honey dripping between those muscular thighs, NO!
 It's the chemistry between these two main characters; one recovering from the death of his spouse, the other married and subordinate; that right from the opening scene, sets out the roadmap of this great show.

 And what a map!
 This isn't flatworld California but beautiful, mountainous Wyoming.
-And the cinematographer drinks in each scene of the incredible landscape like the lingering look of a
+And the cinematographer drinks in each scene of this incredible landscape like the lingering look of a lover.

 White man meets Cheyene, boy meets girl.
-The basic need
+It has it all.